 - Case studies relating to business microdata

 The Annual Defendants File is a widely-used source of info about business organizations.
-Sourced from a number of surveys, the series begins by providing productivity data for manufacturing firms in the New UK Company Data UK.
+Sourced from a number of surveys, the series begins by providing productivity data for manufacturing firms in the New UK Company Data.
 Other sectors including catering, retail, services, construction, motoring, property, and wholesale were added from the late 1990s onwards.

 The Land Registry Data on UK Companies also include limited information, such as service and industrial organization, at the plant; level for example branches, manufacturing plants belonging to the same company.